 An hour outside of Idaho Falls and just north of Palisades Reservoir are several amazing trails.
 This is one of them.
 It is not very popular as visitors opt for the far easier destination trails of the Lower & Upper Palisades Lake

-trails just to the northeast.
+trails just to the northwest.
 This trail is difficult but worth the effort.

 Have sturdy footwear and strong legs because this will test your limits.
 An iron lung or two won't hurt either.

 In mid to late summer, do not expect any water sources in this area.
 You'll not find water until well down into Waterfall Canyon.
 Only expect to be able to run the first mile or so.
 After that, it is an intense hike.
 Have fun burning your wheels on the way down though!
 Mt.
 Baird is covered in loose scree/rocks.
 A solid trail running shoe is highly recommended for traction and to take the abuse of this rugged Idaho peak.

 , follow the trail up the canyon.
 This is an EXTREMELY grueling climb.
 In the early summer, you may find a few creeks to cross.
 Mid to late summer, the creek beds are dried up.
 Plan on bringing all the water you'll need for your run with you.

 is an easy trail to follow, even in the dark under a headlamp.
 After constant uphill for over 3 miles you approach the northern section of the canyon, the trail will fork.
 At this point, you have actually passed Mt.
 Baird to the east.
 One trail will turn left to the northwest and the other to the east, toward Mt.
 Baird.
 Follow the trail to the east on your right.
 Once you have the mountain peak in view, there will be a meadow.
 At this point, the trail to the ridge and to the top of Mt.
 Baird is sparse, and you'll need to make your own way.